NodeBE4/opinion/_posts/2023-01-23-EnclavedMicrostate.md

 If by 'savvy' you mean 'an effective method of colonialism whereby Han Chinese people are transplanted to outpopulate Kazakhs and Uighurs, at the same time that there are programmes of cultural genocide [and literal eugenicist policies to force abortions and sterilisations of Uighurs](https://apnews.com/article/ap-top-news-international-news-weekend-reads-china-health-269b3de1af34e17c1941a514f78d764c), then sure, it's 'savvy', but I will not give China that 'credit'.
 Brutality, pure and simple, is what it is.
 It's brutality that is common throughout human history, but that does not give China an excuse.

+----- __1075.6__ -----2023-01-25 06:29:42+08:00:

+'Its own cities' which it conquered by force in the 1750s, maintained control of through force from the 1820s onwards, conquered *again* after they declared independence in the 1870s, conquered *again* after they declared independence in the 1940s, and have been actively genociding the native populations of in the last few decades.
+Sure.
+China's 'own' cities.
+Sure.

+----- __1075.7__ -----2023-01-25 06:34:04+08:00:

+TIL that it's Sinophobia to oppose genocide and colonialism, because guess what?
+I think there *should* be restitution for First Nations and Native groups, which hasn't been forthcoming in America, nor in Canada, and sure as hell ain't happening in China right now.